dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/rfc_remote_work_culture.md

 Organizations move quickly when individuals assume they have permission to execute (“default answer is YES”) and that other teams are on-track by default.
 This eliminates entire classes of communication (‘permission/status checks’) that have very low ROI.
 Note that a culture can only adopt this if they have done the work to execute efficiently above.

-In a YES/ON-TRACK culture, any time something might be a NO or work is OFF-TRACK, **every employee is required to pull the rip cord!** If you know we are not on-track (or you don’t know what the track is!) and you haven’t called it out, you are not living up to your responsibility as a Doxelian.
+In a YES/ON-TRACK culture, any time something might be a NO or work is OFF-TRACK, **every employee is required to pull the rip cord!** If you know we are not on-track (or you don’t know what the track is!) and you haven’t called it out, you are not living up to your responsibility as a [COMPANY]ian.
 This may feel very uncomfortable - calling out the Head of Eng that they are making a bad decision isn’t easy - but working in a company where your boss is constantly prodding “hey, what’s going on with X…” is even less fun.

 (notes this maps somewhat to the “intellectual honesty” in our [Virtues](REDACTED))

 # Communication Architecture

-In this section we document processes, expectations, and tools for Doxel’s internal communication as a remote-first company.
+In this section we document processes, expectations, and tools for [COMPANY]’s internal communication as a remote-first company.

 ## Working Hours/Days